torbiak/creeperkeeper/README.md

     {{if ne .Uploader "mielmonster"}}[{{.Uploader}}] {{end}}{{.Title}}

+To use the default:

+    # Produces <UUID>.srt...
+    crkr subtitles miel.m3u

 If desired, modify the M3U playlist using a video player or text editing tools.
 Many video players will automatically display SubRip subtitles contained in a file having the same name as the playing video file, apart from the file extension.
+The subtitles can also be easily modified.

 Render subtitles:

-    # This  take a while.
+    # This can take a while.
     # Produces <UUID>.sub.mp4... miel.sub.m3u
     crkr hardsub miel.m3u miel.sub.m3u